 What is Gestalt Language Processing?

 Gestalt Language Processing is a way some children learn to understand and use language.
 Instead of learning one word at a time (“cat,” “go,” “milk”), some children learn chunks or phrases first.
 These chunks are called gestalts.
 We all learn in chunks at times.
-Think of when children first learn the alphabet song “LMNOP” is often a jumbled clump, but over time kids learn that the song is saying separate letters.
+Think of when children first learn the alphabet song “LMNOP” is often a clump, but over time they learn that the song is saying separate letters.

 Indicators Someone is a Gestalt Language Processor

 People who are gestalt processors connect with the intonation or melody of a whole phrase.
 They may use whole or pieces of memorized phrases in ways that do not always appear (at first) to match the situation.
-Sometimes, people who are Gestalt processors have difficulty clearly expressing themselves, have intonational differences in their speech, and can have difficulties following directions/answering questions.
+Sometimes, people who are Gestalt Processors have difficulty clearly expressing themselves, have intonational differences in their speech, and can have difficulties following directions/answering questions.

 How can I help a Gestalt Language Processor?